highcharts/highcharts-editor/README.md

         node tools/update.meta.js --exposed <JSON file with an array of options to include>

-After running the tool, run `grunt` in the project root to bake your custom build.
+After running the tool, run `gulp` in the project root to bake your custom build.
 Take a look at [dictionaries/exposed.settings.json](dictionaries/exposed.settings.json) to see how to format the input JSON file.

 ## Enabling the Advanced Property Editor